Michael Davis (author): Business career

-All were registered in the UK except Homecall Central Ltd which was registered in Bermuda.
-He was chairman or president in every case except Birmingham Cable Corporation Ltd.

 The first company designed, developed and installed systems to support the elderly and disabled.
 A number of later companies won cable television and telecommunications franchises in competition with some of the world's largest TV and telecoms companies.

-Later he founded a company to preserve buildings of historic and architectural importance and to develop new properties in areas where it was important to protect the architectural heritage.
-In 1999, he won the "What House" award for The Best House in Great Britain, for Wethered Park in Marlow, UK, designed by Trinity Development Corporation Ltd (owned by Davis) and built by Charles Church Developments Ltd.
+Later he founded a company to preserve buildings of historic and architectural importance and in 1999 won the "What House" award for The Best House in Great Britain.